Pethidine

 Key facts

-- Pethidine is now less frequently used because newer, safer opioids are available.
+- Pethidine is now less often used because newer, safer opioids are available.

-- Pethidine is sometimes to used to reduce labour pain in childbirth.
+- Pethidine is sometimes used to reduce labour pain in childbirth.

 What is pethidine?

-Pethidine is an opioid pain-relief medicine.
-It was once widely used in Australia for pain caused by a range of conditions, but its use is decreasing because safer opioid medicines are now available.
+Pethidine is a strong opioid pain-relief medicine.
+It was once widely used in Australia for pain caused by a range of different conditions, but its use is decreasing because safer opioid medicines are now available.

 LOOKING FOR A MEDICINE? — See this list of medicines that contain pethidine to find out more about a specific medication.